Instructions for use! This

 any of it because it was in Nepali.
 There were teens all over the place

 carrying guns in fatigues, but we didn’t feel unsafe.
-Everyone but me finally
+Everyone but me

 made it out of the village, as I stayed behind to relax and get some solo time.

-After the program ended, I convinced the leader, via several other soldiers that
+After the program ended, I convinced the leader, via several other soldiers

 I was with a Canadian paper called Indymedia.
 He granted me an interview, after